politics-rewired/Spoke/README.md

 11. If the application is still running from step 8, kill the process and re-run `npm run dev` to restart the app.
 Wait until you see both "Node app is running ..." and "webpack: Compiled successfully." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)
 12. Go to `http://localhost:3000` to load the app.
 13. As long as you leave `SUPPRESS_SELF_INVITE=` blank and unset in your `.env` you should be able to invite yourself from the homepage.
     - If you DO set that variable, then spoke will be invite-only and you'll need to generate an invite.
-Run:
+Run, inside of a `psql` shell:

 ```
-echo "INSERT INTO invite (hash,is_valid) VALUES ('abc', 1);" |sqlite3 mydb.sqlite
+echo "INSERT INTO invite (hash,is_valid) VALUES ('abc', true);"
-# Note: When doing this with PostgreSQL, you would replace the `1` with `true`
 ```

 - Then use the generated key to visit an invite link, e.g.: http://localhost:3000/invite/abc.
 This should redirect you to the login screen.
 Use the "Sign Up" option to create your account.